IBM-Security/isam-ansible-roles/README.md

 interface to python idempotent functions in ibmsecurity package.
 Handlers are coded into the roles to ensure changes are committed (deployed) and relevant processes restarted.

+## DEPRECATED

+This repository is no longer maintained nor monitored.
+It's only here for reference, as-is.

+**The modules and roles in here do not work anymore with recent Ansible versions.**

+The roles and modules have been included in the ISAM Ansible Collection (https://github.com/IBM-Security/isam-ansible-collection)
+There is a small guide how to migrate from using isam-ansible-roles to the ISAM Ansible Collection.

+To submit issues, please use the ISAM Ansible Collection issues (https://github.com/IBM-Security/isam-ansible-collection/issues)

 ## Requirements

 Python v2.7.10 or v3.7.0 and above is required for this package.